jyuhuan/do.py/README.md

 ## Related Work
 The `@do` decorator of do.py works the same way as the `Do.Multi` function in [*Fantasy Do*](fantasy-do-repo), a JavaScript library which implements the do-notation using JavaScript's generators.
 However, the decorator mechanism of Python gives `@do` a neater syntax.

-The approach proposed by the blog post [*Monads in Python (with nice syntax!)*] (python-do-blog) is the closest to do.py in terms of syntax.
+The approach proposed by the blog post [*Monads in Python (with nice syntax!)*](python-do-blog) is the closest to do.py in terms of syntax.
 However, that approach only supports a subset of monads.
 Specifically, any monad in which the `flat_map(m, f)` method invokes the `f` argument more than one time is not supported (e.g., list monads).
 In do.py, this is not a problem.

 ## Roadmap
 - [ ] Publish on PyPI